Alternative Treatments For The Symptoms Of Autism

 Understanding The Symptoms Of Autism Spectrum Disorder

-As mentioned earlier, many of the symptoms of autism spectrum disorder are associated with social communication challenges and behavioral challenges.
+As mentioned earlier, many of the symptoms of this spectrum disorder are associated with social communication challenges and behavioral challenges.
 Let’s dive into those more common symptoms.

-Children and adults with autism may struggle with many facets of social communication.
+Children and adults with ASD may struggle with many facets of social communication.
 More specifically, those with autism may have difficulty with verbal and non-verbal communication.
 Autistic individuals may:

 - Struggle to express their needs through words or gestures